CASTLE-FWK/Documentation/source/CASL/BasicCASL.rst

 ############################

 Naming rules in CASL are the same as in Java.
 These are:

-* All variable and entity names must start with an alpha character
+* All variable and entity names must start with an alphabetic character

 *